 And then, of course, there is the most internal loss: our minds.
 Something exacerbated by an attentive focus on the immediate and something we often don’t realize is happening.

 When the unexpurgated diaries of Vaslav Nijinsky were published for the first time in 1979, they showed extant psychosis.
 Nijinsky’s relevance to ballet, dance, and choreography, his unquestioned virtuosity, and his long life spent in a mental institution for schizophrenia are the stuff of dark legend.
-To read his words is to see soul without mind.6
+A soul without mind.

 I went out for a walk, once, toward evening.
 I was walking quickly uphill.
 I stopped on a mountain.
 It was not Sinai.
 I had gone far.
 I felt cold.
 I was suffering from cold.
 I felt that I had to kneel down.
 I knelt quickly.
 After that, I felt I had to put my hand on the snow.
 I was holding my hand down, and suddenly I felt pain.
 I screamed with pain and snatched away my hand.
 I gazed at a star that did not say ‘Hello’ to me.